 — Designate a large, open area with clearly defined zones: a firing area (at least 25m from spectators), a fallout zone (50m downwind), and an exclusion zone.
 Erect barriers and use clear signage to keep attendees at a safe distance.

-Firework malfunctions
+Firework Fallout

 How to use this template